-GAL does not offer investment advice and this article should not be considered a recommendation, invitation or inducement to invest in the Fund.
+GAL does not offer investment advice and this report should not be considered a recommendation, invitation or inducement to invest in the Fund.
 Prospective investors are recommended to seek professional advice before making a decision to invest.

 Your capital is at risk and you may not get back the full amount invested.
 Past performance is not a reliable indicator of future results.
-Prospective investors should consider the risks connected to an investment in the Fund, which include (but are not limited to) market risk, counterparty risk, inflation and interest rate risks and the risks of investing in real estate and related industries.
+Prospective investors should consider the risks connected to an investment in the Fund, which include (but are not limited to) exchange rate risk, counterparty risk, inflation and interest rate risk and volatility.
 Please see the Risk Factors section in the Prospectus for further information.

-This article has been prepared by GAL using all reasonable skill, care and diligence.
+This report has been prepared by GAL using all reasonable skill, care and diligence.
 It contains information and analysis that is believed to be accurate at the time of publication but is subject to change without notice.

-It is not intended for distribution to, or use by, any person or entity in any jurisdiction or country where such distribution or use would be contrary to local law or regulation.
+The information contained in this report is not intended for distribution to, or use by, any person or entity in any jurisdiction or country where such distribution or use would be contrary to local law or regulation.
 Any recipients outside the UK should inform themselves of and observe any applicable legal or regulatory requirements in their jurisdiction.